What is a Norway Rat? This City Rat is Smarter Than You May Think

-Would you believe that there’s an animal that can not only sniff out bombs and landmines, but they can detect tuberculosis too?
+Would you believe that there’s an animal that can sniff out bombs and landmines, and detect tuberculosis too?
 They even help researchers cure disease, advance science, and make medical breakthroughs.
-And if that weren’t enough, they also make cute and cuddly pets!
+As if that weren’t enough, they also make cute and cuddly pets!

-The Norway rat (rattus norvegicus) goes by many names including street rat, brown rat, sewer rat, wharf rat, and barn rat just to name a few.
+These pests go by many names including street rat, brown rat, sewer rat, wharf rat, Hanover rat, and barn rat, just to name a few.
 No matter what you call it, you probably don’t want to find any one of these in your home.
-Knowing how to identify this rodent will make it easier to keep him out.
+Knowing how to identify this rodent will make it easier to keep them out.

 Rats are motivated by the same needs as you and I: food, water, and shelter.
-Despite the malicious picture painted of rats invading a nursery in Disney’s Lady and the Tramp, rats really don’t want to bother people, but they do want the same things as us -- which can lead to a bit of conflict.
+Despite the malicious picture painted of rats invading a nursery in Disney’s Lady and the Tramp, they really don’t want to bother people, but they do want the same things as us — which can lead to a bit of conflict.

-A few of the Norway rat’s favorite things include:
+A few of the Norway rat’s favorite foods include:

 - Macaroni and cheese, scrambled eggs, cooked corn.